mimiro-io/datahub/DOCUMENTATION.md

     "source": {
         "Type": "HttpDatasetSource",
-        "Url": "full url of change endpoint of the datalayer to read from", "TokenProvider" : "optional: name of token provider that allows access" }
+        "Url": "full url of change endpoint of the datalayer to read from", "TokenProvider": "optional: name of token provider that allows access" }
 }
 ```